 As many of you know, last year PowerReviews received overwhelming industry support for an open syndication network.
 Brands and retailers were clear and unanimous in their desire for an affordable and accessible review syndication network.
 The PowerReviews Open Network was built to provide faster setup times, better product matching capabilities and new content types for syndication such as Q&A, images and video, all with no access fees for brands.

 With this open and innovative approach, the largest retailers in the world signed direct agreements with PowerReviews.
-Today, the PowerReviews Open Network impacts more than $100 billion in online sales and has 800+ leading brands participating including GlaxoSmithKline, The North Face, Ugg and World Kitchen and more.
+Today, the PowerReviews Open Network impacts more than $1 trillion in total sales and has 1,000+ leading brands participating including GlaxoSmithKline, The North Face, Ugg and World Kitchen and more.
 More than 25% of the top 100 CPG companies in the world use PowerReviews.

 We are actively working through this transition with retailers on the Bazaarvoice platform, and we will continue to make content available.